sgaunet/bullets/README.md

 go run examples/updatable/main.go
 ```

-**Note:** The updatable feature uses ANSI escape codes to update lines in place.
-You MUST:
+**Note:** The spinner and updatable features use ANSI escape codes to update lines in place.
+For best results:
 1. Run in a terminal that supports ANSI codes (most modern terminals)
 2. Set `BULLETS_FORCE_TTY=1` environment variable
 3. Run directly in the terminal (not through pipes or output redirection)

+These examples demonstrate:
+- **basic**: Simple logging with bullets and indentation
+- **spinner**: Animated spinners including concurrent multi-spinner usage
-This demonstrates all updatable features including status updates, progress tracking, batch operations, and parallel operations.
+- **updatable**: Status updates, progress tracking, batch operations, and parallel operations

 ## API Reference